The Cyrus Decree

 “I returned to these sacred cities on the other side of the Tigris, the sanctuaries of which have been ruins for a long time, the images which [used] to live therein and established for them permanent sanctuaries.
 I [also] gathered all their [former] inhabitants and returned [to them] their habitations” (Pritchard, 208).

-This text demonstrates that the disposition of Cyrus towards the Hebrews was a reflection of his generally benevolent attitude regarding those he subjugated.
+This text confirms that the disposition of Cyrus demonstrated toward the Hebrews was a reflection of his generally benevolent attitude regarding those he subjugated.

 The testimony of certain ancient historians also confirms that the deportment of Cyrus towards the subjects of his conquests was most unusual.
 He was not characterized by the cruelty so common among heathen commanders.
 One must remember that the prevailing view is that execution by crucifixion was inaugurated initially among the Persians.